MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/online-disk.md

 ---
 title: online disk
-description: Reference topic for the online disk command, which takes the offline disk to the online state. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the online disk command, which takes the offline disk to the online state. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article